jnozzi/cocoadev.com/markdown/CategorySampleCode.md

 ----

-See also General/KissyFaceView for an example of hiding private API using General/ClassCategories.
-You may also want to see General/CocoaDevUsersAdditions for more keen categories.
+See also KissyFaceView for an example of hiding private API using ClassCategories.
+You may also want to see CocoaDevUsersAdditions for more keen categories.
 ----
-I'm not sure of the value of this example but it was meant to serve as an example of what could usefully? be done, it's based on some General/SmallTalk code I once saw.
+I'm not sure of the value of this example but it was meant to serve as an example of what could usefully? be done, it's based on some SmallTalk code I once saw.

-**General/URLString.h**
+**URLString.h**

-Add a Category so that a General/NSString can return the contents of a Web page as General/NSString.
+Add a Category so that a NSString can return the contents of a Web page as NSString.

  #import <Foundation/NSString.h>